ELF-Lab/OjibweMorph/VerbSpreadsheets/README.md

 - _Nasal assimilation:_ With stems ending in "m" (e.g. VAI stems "minongwaam"), the "m" changes to "n" when the suffix complex starts with "z" (negation), "g" (3SgProx in the conjunct), or "d" (inclusive simple imperative)

-- _ShortV-lengthening:_ Stem-final short vowels are lengthened in front of the preterit morpheme "-ban" and the delayed imperative mode.
-Actual rule uses the special character V in the suffix complex, which assimilates to match the vowel at the end of the stem.
+- _ShortV-lengthening:_ Stem-final short vowels are lengthened in front of the preterit morpheme "-ban" and the delayed imperative mode

 - *aw-to-aa:* For stems that end in "aw", the "aw" goes to "aa" when the suffix complex starts with "g" or "k".